OlascoWorks/a-project/README.md

-run "pip install -r requirements.txt"
+run "pip install -r requirements.txt" to install all neccessary libraries and dependencies